jupyter/enhancement-proposals/a-new-notebook-document-format-for-improved-workflow-integration/a-new-notebook-document-format-for-improved-workflow-integration.md

 When a kernel is restarted for an existing notebook, its layers 1 and 2 are attached to the client's layer 3 in addition to layers 1 and 2 from earlier kernels.
 Existing layer 1/2 attachments can be deleted only when no reference to them exists any more in layer 3.

+When already executed code is edited, the execution reference is reverted to a code cell again.
+To maintain the current notebook functionality identically, the outputs from the execution record would have to be copied and stored in an additional type of cell ("stale output cell").
+However, in the interest of consistency, it seems preferable to modify the current behavior and delete stale output immediately.

+A cleanup operation ("remove all outputs") replaces execution records by code cells and deletes all layer 1/2 attachments.

 ## Pros and Cons